c1nderscript/cinder-file-get/README.md

 ```

 ## Configuration
 Configuration is stored in a JSON file.
 See [CONFIGURATION.md](CONFIGURATION.md) for per-OS paths.
+Use `finishes config` to view or update these settings.

 ```json
 {